openpermissions/odrl-profile/README.md

 Profiles
 ========
-Additional profiles can be added on top of OpenLicensing to license assets within specific domains.
+Additional profiles can be added on top of OpenPermissions to license assets within specific domains.

-Currently the following OpenLicensing profile exist:
+Currently the following OpenPermissions profile exist:

-   * OLEX - Support of creative content licensing.
+   * OPEX - Support of creative content licensing.

 Best practices when building a Profile and managing a hub